Skip to content

 We are going to separate out the rest of the Vehicles functionality into a second controller called of course, VehiclesController.

 When we created the Home controller we manually created a class named HomeController and had to write the code to inherit from the base Controller class ourselves.
-Let’s delve a little into some automated tools.
+Let’s delve a little into some automated tools called scaffolding tools.
 To create the Vehicles controller right click on the controllers folder in the FredsCars project and select Add -> Controller.

 In the Add New Scaffolded Item dialogue, select the selection for MVC Controller - Empty and click Add.